ingo/ingo.github.io/_recipes/baguettes.md

 author: Patrick Ryan
 category: Breads
 description: This detailed recipe guides you through all the steps to achieve perfect, crusty French baguettes at home.
+image: baguettes.jpg
+size: 4 baguettes
+time: 3 days
+title: Baguettes
+---

 It uses a pre-fermented dough for complex flavor.
   Requires a 2-3 day process but the from-scratch baguettes are so worth it.
 Don't be intimidated by the multistep process - each step is simple, and it's hands-off most of the time.
 Starting with a preferment builds incredible flavor.
 Proper shaping and scoring produce the signature look.
 Best of all, your house will smell like a Parisian bakery.
-Taking a few days leads to the most complex flavor since the yeasts have time to grow.
-Scoring the loaf helps it expand properly in the hot oven.
-  Your home will smell like heaven when baking these from scratch.
-image: baguettes.jpg
-size: 4 baguettes
-time: 3 days
-title: Baguettes
----

 ### Ingredients

-#### Pre-fermented Dough
+Pre-fermented Dough:

 * `125g` Strong White Flour
 * `3.5g` Salt